Viruses Lesson Plan: From Molecules to Organisms: Structures and Processes

 - Play the Movie, pausing to check for understanding.

-Step 3: ENGAGE
+Step 3: APPLY and ASSESS

 Students express what they learned about viruses while practicing essential literacy skills with one or more of the following activities.
 Differentiate by assigning ones that meet individual student needs.

 - Make-a-Movie: Imagine you are a virus looking for a host.
 Produce an advertisement that answers the question: Why do viruses need a host?
-(Essential Literacy Skill: Determine central ideas)

 - Make-a-Map: Make a concept map sequencing the events that occur when a virus enters a host.
-(Essential Literacy Skill: Summarize key details)

 - Creative Coding: Code a game where players determine whether or not information about viruses is evidence they’re alive.
-(Essential Literacy Skill: Acquire and use domain specific words and phrases)

 Related BrainPOP Topics: Deepen understanding of viruses and other illnesses with these topics: Immune System, Flu and Flu Vaccine, and Vaccines.

-Additional Support Resources:
+Teacher Support Resources:

-- Modifications for BrainPOP Learning Activities: Strategies to meet ELL and other instructional and student needs.
+- Learning Activities Modifications: Strategies to meet ELL and other instructional and student needs.

-- BrainPOP Learning Activities Support: Resources for best practices using BrainPOP.
+- Learning Activities Support: Resources for best practices using BrainPOP.